Peri Brown: Characterization

-Leaving the show

-When Bryant's contract was coming to an end, Nathan-Turner asked her how she would like Peri to be written out of the show.
-She advised that she did not want to shake hands and say a generic line such as "bye Doctor, I'll send you a postcard", and that she wanted a dramatic storyline to "go out with a bang".
-She was pleased with Philip Martin's "powerful" Mindwarp storyline involving a mind transplant and a bald head sequence.
-She was displeased, however, with the retcon at the end of the season which suggested that Peri had married King Yrcanos (Brian Blessed), as she and Blessed had not played any romantic interaction between the two characters.
-She feels that the explanation of what happened to Peri, in the Big Finish audio story Peri and the Piscon Paradox (2011), fixed this plot hole and should be considered canon.

-Critical reception
+Reception

-Digital Spy felt that her demise was "the most dramatic and heart-stopping exit by a Doctor Who companion ever".
+Writing for Digital Spy Ben Rawson-Jones felt that her demise was "the most dramatic and heart-stopping exit by a Doctor Who companion ever."

 Legacy

 Bryant's first convention was in November 1983, just a few months after she started shooting, despite having no footage to show.
 She later described the experience as a hysteria on par with Beatlemania.
 She required a bodyguard and stayed in a huge hotel suite.
 A man fainted after noticing her.
 At a later convention, she recalled a disabled man giving her a stuffed dog as a gift and describing Peri as his best friend.
-Bryant would later quasi-reprise her role as Peri in the form of 'Miss Brown' in the BBV video series The Stranger, which co-starred Baker as the titular Doctor-inspired role.
+Bryant would later quasi-reprise her role as Peri in the form of 'Miss Brown' in the BBV video series The Stranger, which co-starred Colin Baker as the titular Doctor-inspired role.
 She has also acknowledged that the bluntness of Peri's death upset many fans of the show.

-During a convention in 2017, Bryant discussed the positive impact that her time on Doctor Who has had on her life: She has been able to travel the world and make close friendships because of the show, and expressed that she never expected it to become such a huge part of her life.
+During a convention in 2017, Bryant discussed the positive impact that her time on Doctor Who has had on her life: she has been able to travel the world and make close friendships because of the show and expressed that she never expected it to become such a huge part of her life.
 She stated that there is not one of her stories that she would not wish to reshoot, noting her respect for The Caves of Androzani (1984) as a whole piece and believed the themes in Vengeance on Varos (1985) were still relevant.
 She also explained that the backstory of later companion Rose Tyler, the first companion of the revived series which began in 2005, was very reminiscent of the backstory she had constructed for Peri.